ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

         peripheral.discoverServices([_static_ITCB_SDK_8BallServiceUUID])
     }
 ```
 This is the [`CBCentralManagerDelegate.centralManager(_:,didConnect:)`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate/1518969-centralmanager) method.
-It is called when a successful connection to the device occurs.
+It is called by [the `CBCentralManager` instance](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager), when a successful connection to the device occurs.

 In this, we simply execute a couple of `print()` statements, recording the event(Note that we use [the Nil-Coalescing Operator](https://littlegreenviper.com/miscellany/swiftwater/the-nil-coalescing-operator/)), and then ask the newly-connected Peripheral to [discover its Services](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518706-discoverservices).